-This home is also known as the Johns-King Home is in Smyrna, TN and not far from Old Jefferson.
-It was recently Identified by the Murfreesboro Post as one of the top 10 endangered historic sites in Rutherford County.
+This home is also known as the Johns-King House is in Smyrna, TN and not far from Old Jefferson.
+In 2009, it was Identified by the Murfreesboro Post as one of the top 10 endangered historic sites in Rutherford County.

 It was built in 1805 as a log house, by the Weakley family after receiving a land grant for the area.
 Then in 1840, Thomas and Unity Smith Johns purchased the house and made many improvements.